Strategy, Visual Design, Storytelling

 Like Atlassian, We aim to incorporate design thinking workshops with key customers to co-create new features, increase customer satisfaction, and reduce churn.
 We are about to set up a Customer Advisory Board and will work with the team leading that effort.

-And similar to Salesforce: I see an opportunity to integrate A/B testing and data analysis into our Design Thinking process at the top of our funnel, to optimize user onboarding and drive higher conversion rates.
+Similar to Salesforce, I see an opportunity to integrate A/B testing and data analysis into our Design Thinking process at the top of our funnel to optimize user onboarding and drive higher conversion rates.

 Plans to enhance design thinking in 2024 include workshops with key customers for co-creation and integrating A/B testing with data analysis to refine user onboarding and conversion rates.